-The Employee will be advised how they will be notified of the outcome.
-The outcome may be issued by letter or email.
-If by letter it will be deemed sufficient for the School to issue written confirmation of the outcome of the hearing to the Employee's last known address.
-Where the outcome is to be issued by email an appropriate email address will be sought and verified with the Employee.
+It will be deemed sufficient for the School to issue written confirmation of the outcome of the hearing to the Employee's last known address.

 The decision of the appeal panel is final and there is no further right of appeal at that stage.